-Madeira Beach Fire Department
+City of Madeira Beach Fire Department

-Phone: (727) 391-3400 ext 248
+Office: (727) 391-3400 x 248

-DUTIES AND RESPONSIBILITES
+DUTIES AND RESPONSIBILITIES

-Under the direction of the Fire Chief, the Madeira Beach Fire Department is committed to providing high-quality responsive services promoting the health, safety and welfare of all who reside, work or visit within our service area.
+The City of Madeira Beach Fire Department is committed to providing high-quality, responsive services that promote the health, welfare, and safety of all who reside, work in, or visit our area of service.
 Our members, using safe and effective methods, strive to reduce the loss of life and property, through emergency medical services, education, fire prevention, marine operations and suppression.
-We shall serve the public with courtesy and respect, holding the dedication to duty above personal comfort and convenience, using our skills and talents.
-The Fire Chief reports to the City Manager.
+We shall serve the public with courtesy and respect, holding dedication to duty above personal comfort and convenience, whenever our skills and talents are needed.

 Station 25 in Madeira Beach provides the Community with 24/7 fire and emergency medical services.
-However the station may not be staffed at all times due to emergency responses and assignments.
+However, the station may not be staffed at all times due to emergency responses and assignments.

 DO NOT CALL OR GO TO THE STATION INSTEAD OF CALLING 911!

 FIRE PREVENTION / DISASTER EDUCATION:

 The Fire Department holds classes or gives lectures to the public concerning fire prevention and disaster (hurricane) planning.
 A great amount of time goes to educating our school children each year.